 On the bidding page, the airline will typically offer a suggested price that’s more likely to be accepted (and usually there is a minimum bid) and include details on when you’ll find out if your bid was accepted.

 In order to place your bid, you’ll need to input your credit card info.
 If your bid is accepted you will be charged immediately.
 The bid is a new, additional amount (in addition to the amount you’ve previously paid) that you’re willing to pay for the upgrade, and typically you bid separately on the outbound and return flights.

 Airlines do occasionally put their business class seats on sale, however, while the price might be a significant discount off the regular price, it’s highly unlikely that the prices they offer would ever qualify as “cheap.”

 For example, if a business class seat from Los Angeles to Paris typically goes for around $3,000, the sale price might be around $2,000.
-That’s a big savings over the usual cost, but $2,000 for a flight to Europe is certainly not cheap.
+While it's not what most people would call cheap, that’s a big savings over the usual cost.